 The next parameter evaluated with respect to Cr(VI) reduction and byproduct generation was the injected TOC concentration.
 The 150-foot NTH IRZ well spacing layout was utilized to evaluate a range of injected TOC concentrations from 50 mg/L to 150 mg/L. The impact of the injected TOC concentration on simulated Cr(VI) transport after 10 years for model layers 2 and 4 is depicted on Figures 10.2-1 and 10.2-2, respectively.
 Cr(VI) breakthrough occurs in model layers 2 and 4 at an injected TOC concentration of 50 mg/L, but there are only minor differences in the solute transport results for Cr(VI) at the 100 mg/L and 150 mg/L TOC injection concentrations.
 The Cr(VI) transport results after 30 years of simulated transport in model layers 2 and 4 are shown on Figures 10.2-3 and 10.2-4, respectively.
 The 30-year Cr(VI) results indicate that there is not a significant difference between the three TOC concentration level scenarios at later times in the remedy.
-This indicates that the benefit of the 100 mg/L or 150 mg/L TOC concentrations is more beneficial at early remedy times compared to the 50 mg/L TOC concentrations because there is a greater potential for Cr(VI) breakthrough past the NTH IRZ into the floodplain at the lower TOC concentrations when the upgradient Cr(VI) plume has the greatest extent and highest concentrations.
+This indicates that the benefit of the 100 mg/L or 150 mg/L TOC concentrations is more beneficial at early remedy times compared to the 50 mg/L TOC concentrations because there is a greater potential for Cr(VI) breakthrough past the NTH IRZ into the floodplain at the lower TOC concentrations.

 The sensitivity of byproduct manganese was also evaluated with respect to the TOC concentration of injected water.
 Figures 10.2-5 and 10.2-6 show the byproduct generated manganese after 10 years of simulated transport in model layers 2 and 4, respectively, for TOC injection concentrations of 50 mg/L, 100 mg/L, and 150 mg/L. A direct correlation between TOC concentration and byproduct is apparent in that a 50% increase or decrease in TOC concentration results in a 50% increase or decrease in the magnitude of byproduct manganese concentration.
-After 10 years of simulated transport, the maximum manganese concentration is less than 2 mg/L and occurs in model layer 4 with a 150 mg/L TOC injection concentration.
+After 10 years of simulated transport, the maximum manganese concentration.
+After 10 years of simulated transport, the maximum manganese concentration.
 The 30-year manganese byproduct TOC injection concentration sensitivity simulation results for model layer 2 and 4 are shown on Figures 10.2-7 and 10.2-8, respectively.
 The direct relationship between TOC injection concentration and manganese byproduct concentrations is still apparent 30 years into the simulated remedy.
-By year 30, the maximum manganese concentration is still less than 2 mg/L and occurs in model layer 4 with a TOC injection concentration of 150 mg/L.
+By year 30, the maximum manganese concentration is still less than 2 mg/L and occurs in model layer 4 with a TOC injection 4 with a TOC injection concentration and manganese byproduct concentrations is still less than 2 mg/L and occurs in model layer 4 with a TOC injection 4 with a TOC injection concentration is still less than 2 mg/L and occurs in model layer 4 with a 150 mg/L.